Arctic Basecamp, Davos 2018

 - To present a call to action to world leaders and top decision-makers at Davos and raise the level of global ambition in-line with the Paris Agreement.

-The World Economic Forum Annual Meeting is taking place in Davos from 23-26 January 2018.
+The World Economic Forum Annual Meeting took place in Davos from 23-26 January 2018.

-The Session on Strategic Outlook: Energy Systems, including new energy sources to limit climate change, takes place at 7.30 am on 23 January 2018.
+The Session on Strategic Outlook: Energy Systems, including new energy sources to limit climate change, took place on 23 January 2018.

 As part of efforts to positively influence policy and bend the global emissions curve ahead of 2020, we organised Arctic Basecamp 2017 alongside the World Economic Forum 2017 (WEF) which met in Davos in 2017.